Meningococcus and Vaccines

-There are several strains of meningococcus.
+Strains of MeningococcusThere are several strains of meningococcus.
 The most common are called Groups A, B, C, Y and W. Vaccines are used routinely to protect against groups ACYW.
 A new vaccine against group B was approved for use in Canada in 2013.
 A second vaccine against group B was approved for use in Canada in 2018.

-Group A strains causes large epidemics somewhere in Africa almost every year and epidemics have also occurred in India, Pakistan, Nepal, and China in recent years.
+Group A strains causes large epidemics in Africa almost every year and epidemics have also occurred in India, Pakistan, Nepal, and China in recent years.
 There have been no group A epidemics in Canada or USA for over 65 years.

 As with pneumococcal and Hib vaccines, the meningococcal vaccines most commonly used in Canada today are the conjugated polysaccharide vaccines.

-Three meningococcal group C Conjugate Vaccines composed of the purified polysaccharide linked to a protein have been approved for use in Canada.
+Three meningococcal group C Conjugate Vaccines composed of the purified polysaccharide linked to a protein carrier have been approved for use in Canada.
 The brand names of the conjugate vaccines are:

-The vaccines produce very high antibody concentrations against all four polysaccharides.
+The vaccines produce very high antibody concentrations against ACWY meningococci.
 Protective levels of antibodies persist for at least 4 years.
-This vaccine is used in school-based programs aimed at immunizing pre-teens in Alberta, New Brunswick, Newfoundland and Labrador, Ontario, PEI, and Saskatchewan as well as for new recruits joining the Canadian Forces.
+This vaccine is used in school-based programs across Canada as well as for new recruits joining the Canadian Forces.

-A new vaccine [Bexsero®] against serogroup B meningococci was approved for use in Canada in 2013.
-It has also been approved for use in the European Union, England, Ireland, and Australia.
-The vaccine has been studied in infants, children, and adolescents and is approved for use from 2 months to 17 years of age the list is long where this has been approved.
+A new vaccine [Bexsero®] against serogroup B meningococci was approved for use in Canada in 2013 and in other countries.
+The vaccine has been studied in infants, children, and adolescents and is approved for use from 2 months to 25 years of age the list is long where this has been approved.